fatay/Five-Days-With-Design-Trends/README.md

 * [Dribble](https://dribbble.com/) - Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals.
 * [Behance](https://www.behance.net/) - Behance is the world's largest creative network for showcasing and discovering creative work.
 * [Js/Css Design Tutorials](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) - Good channel for understanding key concepts like glassmorphism neumorphism.

-You can check out my github repo for other good css/javascript design examples.
+You can also check out my github repo for other good css/javascript design examples.